malishav/OSCOAP/draft-selander-ace-object-security-05.md

 In order to protect from replay of messages and verify freshness, a CoAP endpoint SHALL maintain a Client Write Sequence Number, and a Server Write Sequence Number associated to a security context, which is identified with a Context Identifier (Cid).
 The two sequence numbers are the highest sequence number the endpoint has sent and the highest sequence number the endpoint has received.
 A client uses the Client Write Sequence Number for protecting sent messages and the Server Write Sequence Number for verifying received messages, and vice versa for the server, as described in {{sec-context-section}}.

 Depending on use case and ordering of messages provided by underlying layers, an endpoint MAY maintain a sliding replay window for Sequence Numbers of received messages associated to each Cid.
+In case of reliable transport, the receiving endpoint MAY require that the Sequence Number of a received message equals last Sequence Number + 1.

 A receiving endpoint SHALL verify that the Sequence Number received in the COSE object has not been received before in the security context identified by the Cid.
 The receiving endpoint SHALL also reject messages with a sequence number greater than 2^56-1.
 Note that for the server, the relevant Sequence Number here is the Client Write Sequence Number and vice versa for the client.